253 – 268 AD

 **Note: The coinage of Gallienus can be distinguished between his joint reign with his father (253-260 AD) than that of his sole reign (260-268 AD) by the title “AVGG” (joint reign) and AVG (sole reign).

 GALLIENVS P F AVG

 IMP C P LIC GALLIENVS P F AVG

 The silver Antoninianus begins with a weight of about 3.5 grams.
 Within the first two years of his reign, the weight of this coinage declined below 3 grams.
 The silver coinage began to decline in weight steadily between 257-258 AD.
-By late 259 AD, the silver content itself began to declined dropping below 40% becoming a light chocolate bronze coin thinly coated with a silver wash.
-Ultimately, silver virtually disappeared completely between 262-268 AD under Gallienus and the Antoninianus of this later stage had in fact been drastically reduced to the point that the coins were in fact mere bronze imitation thinly coated with a fine silver wash to keep up appearances (much like the withdraw of silver in modern times during the 1965-1968 period).
-Simultaneously, due to the fact that the once silver antoninianus had become debased to the point of a mere bronze coin itself, the traditional bronze denominations of the sesterius, dupondius and as ceased to be minted.
-The bronze was being used to coin the much more valuable antoninianus.
+By late 259 AD, the silver content itself began to decline to drop below 40% becoming a light chocolate bronze coin thinly coated with a silver wash.
+Ultimately, silver virtually disappeared completely between 262-268 AD under Gallienus and the Antoninianus of this later stage had in fact been drastically reduced to the point that the coins were in fact mere bronze imitations thinly coated with a fine silver wash to keep up appearances (much like the withdraw of silver in modern times during the 1965-1968 period).
+Simultaneously, due to the fact that the once silver Antoninianus had become debased to the point of a mere bronze coin itself, the traditional bronze denominations of the sestertius, dupondius and as ceased to be minted.
+The bronze was being used to coin the much more valuable Antoninianus.

 AU DOUBLE Aureus (5.3-6.0 Grams)

 - Æ Quinarius (Hd rt wearing lion skin headdress)

 Post-259 AD Inflationary Reform